alasca-association/tarook/docs/user/reference/actions-references.rst

 ~~~~~~~~~~~~~~~~

 The ``apply-all.sh``-script is a wrapper script which can be used
-to create a YAOOK/K8s-cluster on top of OpenStack.
+to create a Tarook-cluster on top of OpenStack.

 In general, if you do not want to trigger action scripts in a more fine
 grained manner, this is the script to keep the cluster in sync.